 You’re one of the leading figures of the effective altruism movement.
-First, for our readers who might not know what effective altruism is about, can you try to summarise the concept and its implications for us?
+First, for our readers who may not know what effective altruism is about, can you try to summarize the concept and its implications for us?

-Effective altruism is about using your time and money as effectively as possible, to do as much good as possible, and using careful reasoning and scientific evidence to work out what the ways of doing good that will have the biggest possible impact are.
+Effective altruism is about using your time and money as effectively as possible, to do as much good as possible, and using careful reasoning and scientific evidence to work out the ways of doing good that will have the biggest possible impact.
 In terms of its implications, the effective altruism community that has grown around these ideas tends to focus on three major cause areas.
 One is global health and development, to improve the lives of the poorest people in the world.
-Second is trying to mitigate the worst horrors of factory farming, whereby 60 billion animals are kept in horrific conditions their entire life.
-The third is ensuring that the very long future goes as well as possible, including avoiding what Nick Bostrom calls existential risks, which can permanently curtail the long term potential of humanity.
+Second is trying to mitigate the worst horrors of factory farming, whereby 60 billion animals are killed each year after being kept in horrific conditions their entire life.
+The third is ensuring that the very long future goes as well as possible, including avoiding what Nick Bostrom calls existential risks, which can permanently curtail the long-term potential of humanity.

 “Effective altruism is about using your time and money as effectively as possible, to do as much good as possible, and working out how to have the biggest possible impact.”

 That started to grow progressively and people became interested in these ideas, but there were a lot of students at Oxford who were thinking, ‘Well, it’s all very well to tell us to give effectively, but I have a decision coming up: which career should I pursue?’
-I actually felt the same: I didn’t know whether I should be a philosopher and pursue a PhD.
-Benjamin Todd and I gave this lecture on the topic of the best career choices to pursue, which turned into several lectures, which turned into a website, and finally an organisation of its own, called 80,000 Hours.
-It was sufficiently distinct from Giving What We Can that it was justified to give it its own brand, and its own organisational structure.
+I actually felt the same: I didn’t know whether I should be a philosopher and pursue a PhD, or try something completely different.
+Benjamin Todd and I gave a lecture on the topic of the best career choices to pursue, which turned into several lectures, which turned into a website, and finally an organization of its own, called 80,000 Hours.

-At about the same time, we started to see that this term that we’d come up with, ‘effective altruism’, was actually growing more and more, even though we thought originally that it was just too abstract to be an idea that could really take off.
-But it really did, so in 2011, we formed the Centre for Effective Altruism, to sort of manage this burgeoning effective altruism community.
+At about the same time, we started to see that this term that we’d come up with, ‘effective altruism’, was actually growing more and more, even though we originally thought that it was just too abstract to really take off.
+But it really did, so in 2011, we formed the Centre for Effective Altruism to manage this burgeoning effective altruism community.
 There are now over a hundred local groups around the world, and yearly conferences gathering thousands of people interested in doing significant good in their lives.

 Why has effective altruism been met with so much passion and enthusiasm in the last decade or so?
-It seems like the main philosophical building blocks to arrive at these conclusions had been available for a long time already.
+It seems like the main philosophical building blocks (moral philosophy, utilitarianism, consequentialism, etc.) to arrive at these conclusions had been available for a long time already.

 There are a few reasons.
-One is that it was only in the last few decades that we’ve actually started to get high quality data on how you can make an extraordinary difference with relatively small amounts of money.
-It moved from being this theoretical argument to do good, to concretely showing that a few thousand dollars can save a life.
+One is that it was only in the last few decades that we’ve actually started to get high-quality data on how you can make an extraordinary difference with relatively small amounts of money.
+It moved from being a theoretical argument to do good, to concretely showing that a few thousand dollars can save a life.
 That’s a lot more powerful.

 The third reason is that philosophers aren’t necessarily the most action-oriented researchers.
-But at about the same time, there turned out to be a lot of people—not just us, but also Give Well—who were willing to make this happen, and all this latent interest was actualised.
+But at about the same time, there turned out to be a lot of people—not just us, but also those working at Give Well—who were willing to make this happen, and all this latent interest was actualized.

 Let’s start talking about the books you’ve chosen, starting with Practical Ethics by Peter Singer.
-He is the leading philosophical figure of the movement today.
+He is the leading philosophical figure of the movement.
 Why is this book important to you?

-“I think of Peter as the sort of ‘grandfather’ of effective altruism.”
+“I think of Peter as the ‘grandfather’ of effective altruism.”

-One is that some of the core ideas in it, such as the “child in the pond” thought experiment, are obviously key motivations for effective altruism itself.
+One is that some core philosophical ideas in it are key motivations for effective altruism itself.
 A second reason is that it was one of the books that really got me enthusiastic about philosophy.
-I had already decided to study philosophy as an undergraduate, but when I read it, I just was so compelled by the thought that philosophical reasoning is of huge importance and can really change the world.
-I was really inspired by that.
-The third reason is that Peter Singer represents the career and life that I would also like to lead: someone whose ultimate purpose is the pursuit of truth, with the willingness to follow arguments wherever they lead, and actually willing make changes to their life on the basis of those ideas.
+I had already decided to study philosophy as an undergraduate, but when I read it, I was really compelled by the thought that philosophical reasoning is of huge importance and can really change the world.
+I was so inspired by that.
+The third reason is that Peter Singer represents the career and life that I would also like to lead: someone whose ultimate purpose is the pursuit of truth, with the willingness to follow arguments wherever they lead, and actually willing to make changes to their life on the basis of those ideas.

-Peter Singer is particularly famous in the field for introducing the metaphor of the “child in the pond”, to explain why rich, developed countries have a moral duty to give money back to poor countries.
+Peter Singer is known for introducing the metaphor of the “child in the pond”, to explain why citizens of rich, developed countries have a moral duty to give money back to poor countries.
 Can you explain this metaphor and its implications?
 Is it a tool that you use yourself to convince people of the necessity of altruism, or do some other arguments tend to be more persuasive?

 The thought experiment is this: imagine you’re walking past a child drowning in a shallow pond, screaming for help.
-You can get in and save the child, but you’re wearing a really nice suit, perhaps because you’re on your way to a wedding.
-This suit cost several thousands of dollars, and will get completely ruined in order to save the child.
-Imagine yourself thinking that you don’t want to waste that suit, and you just walk on by and let the child die.
-I have a joke, which is that in moral philosophy, we have a technical term for someone who does that: they’re called an asshole.
+You can get in and save the child, but you’re wearing a really nice suit or dress, perhaps because you’re on your way to a wedding.
+It cost several thousands of dollars, and will get completely ruined in order to save the child.
+Imagine yourself thinking that you don’t want to waste that money, and you just walk on by and let the child die.
+In moral philosophy, we have a technical term for someone who does that: they’re called an asshole.
 It’s very clear morally that if there’s a child drowning in front of you, you’re required to save them, even if it costs you a few thousand dollars.
 That sum of money to you is simply nothing in comparison with saving a life.
 But then, the killer twist is that we’re in that situation all the time.
-For a $3,500 donation to the Against Malaria Foundation, you can, statistically speaking, save a child’s life.
+For a $3,500 donation to the Against Malaria Foundation, you can, on average, save one child’s life.
 What’s the moral difference?
-Arguing that there is none, Peter Singer concludes that we’re actually obliged to give away most of our income to those living in poor countries.
+Arguing that there is none, Peter Singer concludes that we’re actually obliged to give away a lot of our income to those living in poor countries.

-I find that argument very compelling, and it was one of the reasons for me to become involved.
-But it’s not an argument I use very much in public, partly because I think it’s not the most persuasive argument, and it’s not always necessary to use it.
+I find that argument very compelling, and it was one of the reasons for me to become an effective altruist.
+But it’s not an argument I use very much in public, partly because I think it’s not the most persuasive one, and it’s not always necessary to use it.
 There is already a very large number of people who want to do good, and the reason that’s stopping them from doing good is that it’s confusing and scary, and they’re afraid of not having an impact.
 I certainly was in that category as an undergraduate.
-What we do skip to the chase and tell those people: ‘look, these are the options that are available to you, and you can have a transformative impact on the world.
+What we do is skip to the chase and tell those people: ‘look, these are the options available to you, and you can truly have a transformative impact on the world.
 It’s up to you to pursue that life or not.’
 I doubt that those who decide not to pursue it, even in the face of such opportunities, would get convinced by additional moral arguments.